Charles Randolph-Wright: Early life

 A native of York, South Carolina, Randolph-Wright graduated with honors from York High School.
-He attended Duke University where he was a recipient of the prestigious A.B.
-Duke Scholarship and a pre-med student.
-As an undergraduate, he studied acting with the Royal Shakespeare Company in London and danced with the Alvin Ailey School in New York City.
-Randolph-Wright graduated with honors from Duke University with a B.A. degree in theater and religion.
+He attended Duke University where he received the A.B.
+Duke Scholarship and was a pre-med student.
+As an undergraduate, he studied acting with the Royal Shakespeare Company in London and dance with the Alvin Ailey School in New York City.
+Randolph-Wright changed his major, and graduated with honors from Duke University with a B.A. degree in theater and religion.

 Career

 Theater

-Randolph-Wright's earliest Broadway credit was as a member of the original cast of the musical Dreamgirls.
-He then went on to establish a distinguished career in the theater as a director.
+Randolph-Wright's earliest Broadway credit was in 1981 as a member of the original cast of the musical Dreamgirls.
+He then went on to establish a distinguished career in the theater as a director, writer, and producer.

+Randolph-Wright directed the Broadway premiere of Alice Childress's Trouble in Mind at Roundabout Theatre Company's American Airlines Theatre.
+A hit off-Broadway when it premiered in 1955, Trouble in Mind was slated to become the first play by a Black female playwright on Broadway.
+Producers cancelled the production when Childress refused to tone down the play's anti-racist rhetoric.
+After decades of Randolph-Wright advocating for Roundabout to produce the play, it premiered on Broadway on November 18, 2021, as Childress originally wrote it.
+Trouble in Mind earned four Tony Award nominations at the 75th Tony Awards including Best Revival of a Play.

+Randolph-Wright directed the world premiere of the musical American Prophet: Frederick Douglass in His Own Words.
+The musical, which he co-wrote with Grammy winner Marcus Hummon, incorporates the speeches and writings of abolitionist, orator and polymath Frederick Douglass.
+The production premiered at Arena Stage on July 28, 2022, at Arena Stage starring Cornelius Smith Jr. The opening night audience included Kenneth B. Morris, Jr., Douglass’ great-great-great-grandson, and US Supreme Court Justice Ketanji Brown Jackson.

 Randolph-Wright directed Motown: The Musical with a book by Berry Gordy, founder of Motown Records, based on Gordy's autobiography To Be Loved: The Music, the Magic, the Memories of Motown (1994).
 It premiered on Broadway at the Lunt-Fontaine Theatre on April 14, 2013.
 A national tour launched in Chicago in April 2014.
 A West End production opened at the Shaftesbury Theatre on February 11, 2016.
 A UK and Ireland tour began on October 11, 2018, at The Alexandra, Birmingham.